A SAFE is a form of convertible security. A SAFE isn’t debt; it’s a promise to issue future equity once certain terms are met.

 SAFEs are a simpler alternative to convertible notes for early-stage startups looking to structure investments without interest rates, redemption rights, or maturity dates.

-And to simplify things further, we’re sharing an Open Source VC SAFE template!
+And to simplify things further, we’re sharing our pre-Money and post-Money Open Source VC SAFE templates!

 What is a SAFE?